Ice dance scoring with live results

 Ice dance is scored using the ISU Judging System (IJS), the same framework applied across all figure skating disciplines, but with rules and element requirements specific to dance.
 A panel of nine judges evaluates each performance alongside a technical panel (Technical Controller, Technical Specialist, Assistant Technical Specialist, Data Operator, and Replay Operator) that identifies and calls elements in real time.
 The key difference from singles and pairs is the greater emphasis on Program Component Scores: in ice dance, PCS accounts for a larger proportion of the total score, reflecting the discipline's focus on skating skills, musical interpretation, and overall presentation.
 The total score for each segment (Rhythm Dance and Free Dance) equals TES + PCS minus deductions, and the combined score from both segments determines final standings.

 **Program Component Scores (PCS)**: PCS is the heart of ice dance evaluation.
-Three components are scored: **Composition** (the arrangement of elements, transitions, and choreographic design in relation to the music), **Presentation** (the couple's physical, emotional, and intellectual involvement in conveying the program to the audience), and **Skating Skills** (overall skating quality including edge work, speed, flow, power, and multi-directional skating).
+Three components are scored: **Composition** (the arrangement of elements, transitions, and choreographic design in relation to the music), **Presentation** (the couple's emotional and physical involvement in conveying the program to the audience), and **Skating Skills** (overall skating quality including edge work, speed, flow, power, and multi-directional skating).
 Each component is scored from **0.25 to 10.00** in increments of 0.25 by each judge, with the highest and lowest marks trimmed before averaging.
 The PCS factor in ice dance is higher than in other disciplines, meaning artistry and skating quality are rewarded more heavily.
 This reflects ice dance's identity as the figure skating discipline where the marriage of music and movement is paramount.

 **Lifts**: Ice dance lifts are fundamentally different from pairs lifts.
 The lifted partner **may not be raised above the shoulder height** of the lifting partner, and no overhead or throw lifts are permitted.
 Instead, ice dance features **rotational lifts**, **curve lifts**, **stationary lifts**, and **short lifts**, each with specific duration limits and position requirements.
 Lifts are evaluated on the quality of positions, ice coverage during the lift, creativity of entry and exit, and the speed and flow maintained throughout.
 In the Free Dance, couples typically perform **three lifts or lift combinations**, each of which must be a different type.
 The technical panel assigns a level (Base through Level 4) based on specific features such as difficult positions, one-hand holds, and changes of rotational direction.